 Dual enrollment students are not eligible for loans or other forms of financial aid and do not fill out a FAFSA application.
-All courses cost \$315 regardless of credit hours.
+Out-of-state tuition is \$315 per course, regardless of credit hours.

-Billing statements will be mailed approximately the first week of October in the fall and the first week of March in the spring.
-You can always check your myFHU account and pay your bill online or through the mail.
+FHU does not mail out billing statements.
+You can review your billing information in your Colleague Self Service account and pay your bill online or through the mail.
 Tuition must be paid in full before a student can register for a subsequent semester.